 The statute of limitations in an assault and battery case refers to the deadline a victim has for beginning the process of filing a claim or lawsuit.
 This deadline can vary by state.

-In Florida, for instance, the statute of limitations for assault and battery claims is four years.
+In Florida, for instance, the statute of limitations for personal injury claims for assault and battery is four years.
 However, this may not apply to individuals in all states nationwide.